maswanwick/turbo-octo-telegram/README.md

 The guide outlines the common attributes shared between TI Auto, ETS, and Malvern, as well as governance specific to the individual organizations.

+The original wiki document for this document can be found here: https://wiki.ucern.com/x/jzUnY

 <details><summary>Common</summary>

 ### Style Guide